MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

               </user-data-constraint>
             </security-constraint>

+	#### For OS X:

     1. Disable the HTTPS connector on Tomcat by **commenting out** the following code in the file `/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/conf/server.xml`.

         >[!NOTE]
 		>This example is written for `deployr-user`.
 For another user, use the appropriate filepath to `server.xml` as well as the `keystoreFile` property on the Connector.

             <Connector port="8001" protocol="org.apache.coyote.http11.Http11NioProtoocol" compression="1024" compressableMimeType="text/html,text/xml,text/json,text/plain,application/xml,application/json,image/svg+xml" SSLEnabled="true" maxthreads="150" scheme="https" secure="true" clientAuth="false" sslProtocol="TLS" keystoreFile="/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/.keystore" />

     2. Be sure to close the Tomcat HTTPS port (7401) to the outside on the DeployR server machine.
 If you are using the IPTABLES firewall or equivalent service for your server, use the `iptables` command (or equivalent command/tool) to close the port.

         >[!IMPORTANT]
 		>If you are provisioning your server on a cloud service such as Azure or AWS, then you must also remove endpoints for port 7401.

     3. Disable the upgrade of all HTTP connections to HTTPS connections by **commenting out** the following code in the file `/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/conf/web.xml`.

         >[!NOTE]
 		>This example is written for `deployr-user`.
 For another user, use the appropriate filepath to `web.xml`.

             <security-constraint>
               <web-resource-collection>